api3dao/vitepress-docs/docs/explore/airnode/api-connectivity-problem.md

 Additionally, existing oracle solutions fall short because they fail to make this distinction, resulting in inferior solutions that depend on third-party oracles and ecosystems that exclude API providers.
-As such, API3 belives the oracle problem is ill-posed, instead we are faced with an API Connectivity Problem.
+As such, API3 believes the oracle problem is ill-posed, instead we are faced with an API Connectivity Problem.